patrickpiedad/personalWebsite/finalDesign/blog/2024-08-22-the-application-process.md

 <center> <b> Conclusion </b> </center>
 <br />
 <p>
 The MSSA application process is not to be taken lightly.
 You're applying to an extremely selective Microsoft program.
 If you want to be successful in that application, you'll need to put in the effort.

 In the event that you are not selected, don't give up.
-There are plenty of people that don't make it in the first time but are accepted on their second or third attempt.
+There are plenty of people that don't make it in the first time but are accepted on their second or even third attempt.
 If you really want the experience, then keep trying!

 In the event that you are selected, congratulations!
 It's an incredible opportunity and something to be proud of.
 Keep preparing until cohort start and be ready for the ride!